 Whatever happened in Tehran was the scenario of a puppet show, or as known in the Iranian traditions خیمهشببازی, the kind of amusement organised for weddings and circumcision-parties.

-Mohammad-Javad Zarif is fine liar when it comes to covering up the Islamic Republic of Iran and the Supreme Leader’s deeds.
+Mohammad-Javad Zarif is fine liar when it comes to covering up the Islamic Republic of Iran and the Supreme Leader’s misdeeds.

 He would certainly not tell the truth about what kept him from attending the meeting between Khamenei and Assad, or why he deliberately served as a smokescreen behind which the back-stabbings and treacheries of the clerics are hidden.